melmagrigia/deploy_blockchain-based_system_for_agri-food_supply_chain_traceability/README.md

 ## 12. Deploy the Web Server and the Application Server

 Now we deploy the application server with the mongo DB and the web server.

-For simplicity we deploy show the steps to deploy just the one for the Maintainer MSP Organization If you want to deploy them for each organization just change the app names in both the YAML files.
+For simplicity we show the steps to deploy just the one for the Regulatory Department MSP Organization.
+If you want to deploy both servers for each organization you need to create new YAML files using as template the ones for the Regulatory Department and change them with the information from the corresponding organization.
+You also need to update the main channel adding the identity of the peer of the organization you want to add and also to repete the steps 7 and 8 of the guide with the peer informations.
-Accessing the react app from the browser also the REACT_APP_API_URL in the confimap.yaml must be configured properly, for local deployments set it with the kube node address.
+For accessing the react app from the browser you need also to change the REACT_APP_API_URL in the confimap.yaml, for local deployments set it with the Kubernetes node address.

-Create a test-network folder and put inside it the public and private certificates (name the files as cert.pem and pk) and also the TLS certificate of the CA name this last one as ca.crt.
+Create a test-network folder and create inside of it a cert.pem and a pk files with inside, respectively, the regulatory-department-admin-default public and private keys and a ca.crt file with the TLS certificate of the regulatory-department-peer.
+You can find the content for this files in the regulatory-department.yaml that we fetched before.

 ```bash
 kubectl apply -f mongo-config.yaml